 Correct Sanitary Sewer Backup Problems.

-Sanitary sewer backup can be a cause of home damage in low-lying, flood-prone areas like RLA #7.
+Sanitary Sewer backup can be a problem in low-lying, flood-prone areas like RLA #20.
 The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.

-Purchase and Maintain Flood Insurance.
+Purchase and Maintain Flood

+Insurance.
 Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
-A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
+A large percentage of all flood claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.